 We are a big fan of Fish and Chips and we enjoyed two lunches in the Golden Lion Pub.
 The place is packed when it opens at 12 so be prepared to wait until the first wave gets thru the kitchen.
 People tend to linger here and this was the only venue where there was a little trouble finding a table from time to time.

 Lunch is available in the Britannia Dining room, but we never ate there.

 We ate all our dinners in the Britannia Dining room at an oval table for eight.
 We find that an 8 top is a good size as it allows even people sitting across from one another to have a conversation.

-The menus offered 6 choices for starters, entrees and desert.
+The menus offered 6 choices for starters, entrees and dessert.
 Not listed, but I have been informed by others, there are some always available options like salmon or chicken, but they are not listed on the menu.
-There is not a separate desert menu as they are listed on the main menu and when it is time for your desert selection they pass around the original menu once again.
+There is not a separate dessert menu as they are listed on the main menu and when it is time for your dessert selection they pass around the original menu once again.